Crinum americanum aka Florida Swamp Lily

 Florida Swamp Lily, Southern Swamp Crinum, String Lily

-How to care for Florida Swamp Lily
+How difficult is it to take care of Florida Swamp Lily

 Even if you don't have a green thumb, you can successfully care for Florida Swamp Lily due to its easy-going nature.